virtualadrian/libosmium-manual/src/input-and-output.md

 Osmium usually will compress PBF blocks using zlib.
 To disable this, use the format parameter `pbf_compression=none`.

+PBF files contain a string table in each data block.
+By default these string tables are sorted.
+Use `pbf_sort_stringtables=false` to not sort them.
+This will slightly speed up the writing of PBF files.

 Usually PBF files contain all the metadata for objects such as changeset id, username, etc. To save some space you can disable writing of metatdata with the format parameter `pbf_add_metadata=false`.